Turning the page

 What to Submit

 Poetry, photography, artwork, essays and short stories up to 2,000 words in length.
 Please submit photography and art as jpg, png or other high quality electronic file.
 Essays, poems, and short stories should be submitted in Microsoft Word or in the body of the email.
-Please include a short (up to 100 words) bio.
+(Please note that only the cover art will be in color.)
+Please INCLUDE a short (up to 100 words) bio with your submission.

 If your submission is accepted, you will receive $10 plus a copy of the magazine that your submission is in OR two copies of the magazine.
 All rights except a one-time publishing right remain with the author.